 2. Kipu Falls (injuries, officially closed)

-3. Use extreme caution at Hanakapi’ai, Lumahai and Polihale Beaches.
+3. Exercise extreme caution at Hanakapi’ai, Lumahai and Polihale Beaches.
 These beaches are known for the strongest currents.
-All beaches on Kauai can be safe and ALL can be dangerous.
+ALL beaches on Kauai can be safe and ALL can be dangerous.
 It’s not always obvious.
 Sometimes the biggest waves have intervals of 30 minutes or more.

 PRIVATE CHEF: We’ve enjoyed delicious food at events catered by Chef Thomas Ryan, at Custom Catering Hawaii.
 808-332-9856 and Mi Va Mi Mediterranean food Private Chef & Catering.